di-ninja/di-ninja/readme.md

 #### 5.19 polyfillRequireContext
 type: **boolean** (default false)
 This is an experimental feature, so be carefull.
-Only available for node, it will automatically polyfill the [webpack's require.context method](https://webpack.js.org/guides/dependency-management/#require-context) to nodejs environment.
+It will automatically polyfill the [webpack's require.context method](https://webpack.js.org/guides/dependency-management/#require-context) to nodejs environment.
+It's an helper to enforce easy isomorphism (cross-environment).
+See also [dependencies](#53-dependencies) for the hack-less technic

 ## About
 Built with [babel](https://babeljs.io/) and ♥ but use is unopinionated ;)